-Knowing the maximal efficiency factor, this implies a lower bound on the smallest heavy neutrino mass $M$.
+As we know the maximal efficiency factor, Eq.~\eqref{epsmax} implies a lower bound on the smallest heavy-neutrino mass $M$.
 From Fig.~\ref{fig:bounds} one reads off $\kappa^\text{max} \sim 1$ and $\kappa^\text{max} \sim 0.1$ for thermal and zero initial abundance, respectively.
-A baryon-to-photon ratio $\eta_B \sim 10^{-9}$ then requires a heavy neutrino mass $M \gtrsim 10^8~\text{GeV}$ and $M \gtrsim 10^9~\text{GeV}$ for the two different initial conditions, respectively.
+A baryon-to-photon ratio $\eta_B \sim 10^{-9}$ then requires a heavy-neutrino mass $M \gtrsim 10^8~\text{GeV}$ and $10^9~\text{GeV}$ for the two different initial conditions, respectively.
 The precise dependence of the lower bound on $\mt$ is shown in the right panel of Fig~\ref{fig:bounds}.

-The $\Delta L = 2$ washout term leads to an upper bound on heavy neutrino masses and also to an important upper bound on the light neutrino masses \cite{Buchmuller:2002jk}.
-An analysis of the solution of the kinetic equations \eqref{kes} shows that in the strong washout regime, which is defined by $\mt \gtrsim m_*$, the \BL~asymmetry is produced close to $z_B(\mt) \sim 2m_*/(\mt\kappa_\text{f}(\mt))$, and the complete efficiency factor is given by
+The $\Delta L = 2$ washout term leads to an upper bound on heavy-neutrino masses and also to an important upper bound on the light-neutrino masses \citep*{Buchmuller:2002jk}.
+An analysis of the solution of the kinetic equations \eqref{kes} shows that in the strong-washout regime, which is defined by $\mt \gtrsim m_*$, the $B-L$ asymmetry is produced close to $z_B(\mt) \sim 2m_*/\mt\kappa_\text{f}(\mt)$, and the complete efficiency factor is given by

 where $\omega \simeq 0.2$.
-Clearly, for too large values of $M$ and $\mb$, the generated \BL~asymmetry is too small compared to observation.
-A quantitative analysis yields for $M$ the upper bound shown in Fig.~\ref{fig:bounds}, and for the light neutrino masses one finds $m_i < 0.12~\text{eV}$.
-Assuming $\mt = \mathcal{O}(m_i)$, successfull leptogenesis then implies for the light neutrinos the optimal mass window
+For too large values of $M$ and $\mb$, the generated $B-L$ asymmetry is too small relative to observation.
+A quantitative analysis yields for $M$ the upper bound shown in Fig.~\ref{fig:bounds}, and for the light-neutrino masses one finds $m_i < 0.12~\text{eV}$.
+Assuming $\mt = \mathcal{O}(m_i)$, successful leptogenesis then implies for the light neutrinos the optimal mass window

-It is very remarkable that the cosmological bound on the sum of neutrino masses \cite{Aghanim:2018eyx}, which became more and more stringent during the past two decades, is consistent with this mass window.
-Note, however, that the upper bound on the light neutrino masses only holds in type-I seesaw models.
-In type-II models, where a triplet contribution appears in the neutrino mass matrix, as in left-right symmetric models, the direct connection between neutrino masses and leptogenesis is lost \cite{Hambye:2003ka,Antusch:2004xy}.
+It is notable that the cosmological bound on the sum of neutrino masses \cite{Planck:2018vyg}, which has become increasingly stringent over the past two decades, is consistent with this mass window.
+Note, however, that the upper bound on the light-neutrino masses holds only in type-I seesaw models.
+In type-II models, where a triplet contribution appears in the neutrino mass matrix as in left-right symmetric models, the direct connection between neutrino masses and leptogenesis is lost \cite{Hambye:2003ka,Antusch:2004xy}.